barionleg/cesium.wiki.gs/Contributor's-Guide.md

 ## Contributing Code

 * Send us a [pull request](http://help.github.com/send-pull-requests/).
 We'll promptly review it, provide feedback, and merge it.
 * Before we can merge, we require a [Contributor License Agreement](http://producingoss.com/en/copyright-assignment.html#copyright-assignment-cla) (CLA).
 This can be emailed to cla@agi.com, and only needs to be completed once.
-The CLA ensures that you retain copyright to your contributions, and that we has the right to use them.
+The CLA ensures that you retain copyright to your contributions, and that we have the right to use them.
 There is a CLA for [individuals](http://www.agi.com/licenses/individual-cla-agi-v1.0.txt) and [corporations](http://www.agi.com/licenses/corporate-cla-agi-v1.0.txt).
 Please email completed CLAs and related questions to cla@agi.com.
 * Please make sure your code
    * Follows our [coding conventions](https://github.com/AnalyticalGraphicsInc/cesium/wiki/JavaScript-Coding-Conventions).
    * Passes [JSHint](http://www.jshint.com/).
 We use the JSHint Eclipse plugin so it runs automatically when we save.